-Environmental Characteristics: biodiversity and land usage; carbon emissions; opportunities in clean technologies; water stress; toxic emissions & waste; financing environmental impact; product carbon footprint; environmental policy; environmental management system; greenhouse gas ("GHG") reduction programme; green procurement policy; and non-GHG air emissions programmes.
+Environmental Characteristics: biodiversity and land usage, carbon emissions, opportunities in clean technologies, water stress, toxic emissions & waste, financing environmental impact, product carbon footprint, environmental policy, environmental management system, greenhouse gas ("GHG") reduction programme, green procurement policy and non-GHG air emissions programmes.

-In aiming to align the Portfolio with a net zero goal, the Manager and the Sub-Investment Manager will promote the reduction of the Portfolio's carbon footprint across scope 1, 2, and material scope 3 GHG emissions1.
+In aiming to align the Portfolio with a net zero goal, the Sub-Investment Manager will promote the reduction of the Portfolio's carbon footprint across scope 1, 2, and material scope 3 GHG emissions.

-The Portfolio will achieve a carbon emission intensity level that is at least 20% lower than the broader Emerging Markets corporate debt investment universe, represented by the JPMorgan CEMBI Diversified (USD) index (the "Index") (excluding securities issued by non-corporate issuers, which include public or quasi-public issuers (i.e. sovereign issuers), and cash or cash equivalents) ("Excluded Securities").
-However, the Portfolio will actually target a carbon emission intensity level that is at least 30% lower (excluding Excluded Securities) than the Index.
+The Portfolio aims to achieve a carbon emission intensity level that is at least 30% lower than that of the broader Asia high yield debt investment universe, represented by the JPMorgan Asian Credit High Yield Index (the "Index").
 The average carbon emission intensity will be measured and calculated based on the Portfolio's carbon emission intensity struck at each of the four calendar quarter ends.
 The Portfolio is actively managed and does not intend to track the Index which is included here for carbon emission intensity reduction and ESG comparison purposes.